 I greatly appreciate any feedback on TrooperTalk, good or bad.
 It's how I can improve the app and make sure that everyone using it has a great experience.
 Please send your thoughts and feedback to me via the form below!

-Can I emulate other characters with TrooperTalk?
+Can I emulate other characters not currently in TrooperTalk?

 Development for other SW character voices is in the works!
 Keep an eye here or on the development thread for updates: